Frequency-Domain Characterization of Load Demand from Electrified Highways: Introduction

 \section{Introduction}

 \allowdisplaybreaks Electrified roadways (ERs) with DWPT capabilities have been proposed to power EVs during transit.
 The power can be used directly for vehicle propulsion and to charge a battery if needed.
 DWPT-enabled ERs are expected to offer multiple benefits, such as extended EV range, reduced battery size, and reduced overall battery charging time~\cite{Diala19}.
-DWPT systems may also contribute to increasing EV adoption along with potential cost benefits~\cite{Diala22}.
+DWPT systems may also contribute to increasing EV adoption along with potential cost benefits~\cite{Diala22}. {Currently, the DWPT technology has been proposed for vehicles moving on fixed routes, such as public transit buses and regional-haul Class 8 trucks, as it simplifies infrastructure planning and utilization~\cite{borlaung2021heavy-duty} \cite{sutton2024effectiveness}.}

 From a power grid perspective, with growing EV penetration, stationary EV charging is expected to increase the load on distribution systems significantly~\cite{zhu2020grid}.
 For instance, reference~\cite{el2022impact} shows that even if 11\% of the total number of heavy-duty EVs in Texas charge simultaneously, they would create significant voltage violations.
 While stationary EV charging loads are concentrated at specific grid buses, DWPT-enabled ERs can distribute EV load across multiple buses.

 The DWPT system relies on an array of transmitters (Tx) embedded in the ER that supply power to receivers (Rx) installed on EVs.
-Successive Tx coils on the ER are separated by a gap~\cite{vatan2025receiver}.
+A segment of an ER draws power from the power grid through a substation.
+Depending on the ER segment length and anticipated DWPT traffic, the substation can be at the transmission or distribution voltage levels.
+The substation may serve a segment of an electrified highway and/or additional loads.
+In most DWPT implementations, successive Tx coils on the ER are separated by a gap~\cite{vatan2025receiver},~\cite{vatan2026roadway},~\cite{Cai_longtrack_2022}.
 Owing to the spatial arrangement of the Tx coils, the power consumed by each EV exhibits a time-varying, near-periodic waveform.
-A segment of an ER draws power from the power grid through a substation.
-The load at the substation equals the total power drawn by all EVs while driving on this ER segment, plus losses.
-This work aims at modeling the total DWPT load consumed at this substation in the frequency domain.
+The total DWPT load consumed at the substation equals the sum of the EV loads plus losses.
+This work aims to model the total DWPT load consumed at this substation in the frequency domain.